An eyewitness account of a failed state: Lebanon

 Private generators were introduced as a temporary solution, or at least that’s what the public was told at the time.
 Instead, they are still in operation, but owners now say they cannot find diesel to keep the machines running.

-Recently a gas station owner - a staunch supporter and member of the right-wing Christian Lebanese Forces - was found to have been stashing an estimated 57,000 liters of gasoline.
+Recently a gas station owner - a staunch supporter and member of the right-wing Christian Lebanese Forces - was found to have been stashing an estimated one million liters of fuel.

 The Lebanese army raided the depots used to store the gas and distributed it to citizens.
 This came after the army announced that they would raid gas stations and warehouses being used to illegally hoard fuel and diesel.